 The main alternative to exposure in a louvred screen, which is either naturally or artificially ventilated, is to shield the thermometer bulb from direct radiation by placing it on the axis of two concentric cylindrical shields and drawing a current of air (with a speed between 2.5 and 10 m s–1) between the shields and past the thermometer bulb.
 This type of exposure is normal in aspirated psychrometers (see Part I, Chapter 4).
 In principle, the shields should be made of a thermally insulating material, although in the Assmann psychrometer the shields are made of highly polished metal to reduce the absorption of solar radiation.
 The inner shield is kept in contact with a moving stream of air on both sides so that its temperature, and consequently that of the thermometer, can approximate very closely to that of the air.
 Such shields are usually mounted with their axes in a vertical position.
 The amount of direct radiation from the ground entering through the base of such shields is small and can be reduced by extending the base of the shields appreciably below the thermometer bulb.
 When the artificial ventilation is provided by an electrically driven fan, care should be taken to prevent any heat from the motor and fan from reaching the thermometers.

 The design of the WMO reference psychrometer takes careful account of the effects of radiation and the use of artificial ventilation and shielding to ensure that the thermometer element is at equilibrium at the true air temperature (see Part I, Chapter 4).

+2.6 Traceabilitty assurance and calibration

+Field inspections of thermometers should be performed as described in Part III, chapter 4, paragraph 4.3.5

+Laboratory standards

+A national meteorological or other accredited calibration laboratory should have, as a working standard, a high-quality platinum resistance thermometer, traceable to the national standard (WMO 2010).
+The behaviour of this thermometer may be checked periodically in a water triple-point cell.
+The triple point of water is defined exactly and can be reproduced in a triple-point cell with an uncertainty of 1 · 10–4 K.

+Travelling standards

+The WMO reference psychrometer (WMO, 1992) is the reference instrument for determining the relationship between the air temperature measured by conventional surface instruments and the true air temperature.
+This instrument has been designed to be used as a free-standing instrument and not for deployment within a screen or shelter; it is the most accurate instrument available for evaluating and comparing instrument systems.
+It is not intended for continuous use in routine meteorological operations and is capable of providing a temperature measurement with an uncertainty of 0.04 K (at the 95% confidence level).
+See Part I, Chapter 4, for further information. .
+Specification for modern travelling standards can be found in WMO 2010.

 Annex.
 Defining the fixed points of the International Temperature Scale of 1990

-The fixed points of the International Temperature Scale of 1990 (ITS-90) of interest to meteorological measurements are contained in Table 2.A.1, while secondary reference points of interest to meteorological measurements are contained in Table 2.A.2.
+The fixed points of the International Temperature Scale of 1990 (ITS-90) of interest to meteorological measurements are contained in Table 2.A.1.

 The standard method of interpolating between the fixed points uses formulae to establish the relation between indications of the standard instruments and the values of the ITS-90 (BIPM, 1990).
 The standard instrument used from –259.34 °C to 961.78 °C is a platinum resistance thermometer.